stephen-hlx/overcooked/README.md

 The actions between these two actors are: \
 ![RmTmInteraction](doc/resource_manager_transaction_manager_interactions.svg)

-### Local State
+### Actor State
-The local state of an actor represents the state of an individual actor.
+The state of an actor represents the state of an individual actor at the application level.

 An actor has its behaviour.
 It can perform an action against itself, and it can also perform an action against a different actor.
 Each of these actions may or